Malekitsu/Maw-Mod-MMMerge/README.md

 - 10 of them are gems, that increase the lowest between base enchants strength
   - You will find stronger gems as you progress in the game
 - Crafting cube, increases base stats (such as weapon damage or AC) and special enchant strength
-- Hourglass, adds a normal enchant to an item that has already a normal and a special enchant
+- Hourglass, adds a normal enchant to an item that has already a normal enchant
-- The Eye, adds a special enchant to an item with 2 normal enchants
+- The Eye, adds a special enchant to an item with at least 1 normal enchants
 - Mirror, duplicates any equipment (artifacts excluded).
 Very rare.
 In addition to that, there are some crafting you can do with potions